SherG/s2/blog/2fa-security.md

 Once you have this set up you’ll need to insert your security key whenever you log into your computer.
 A green light will flash, cueing you to lightly run your finger across the “Y” on the key.
 This generates an electrical charge that triggers authentication via a capacitive touch sensor.

 There are 2 “slots” (or containers) that you can program on the Yubikey.
 You’ll use Slot 2 to configure MacOS access.
 Once you’ve completed configuration, you will touch the gold circle on the key to access login to your laptop.
 Note: the Yubikey accepts 3 types of touch: short touch, long touch, and tap.
 Each triggers a different function.
-There are 2 “slots” (or containers) that you can program on the Yubikey.
-You’ll use Slot 2 to configure MacOS access.
-Once you’ve completed configuration, you will touch the gold circle on the key to access login to your laptop.
-Note: the Yubikey accepts 3 types of touch: short touch, long touch, and tap.
-Each triggers a different function.

 The <a href="https://amzn.to/2DzdNIj" target="blank">Yubikey 5</a> offers NFC (near field communication) capability, so you can hold it close to a mobile device in order to unlock accounts.